cwendorf/CALM/docs/producing/README.md

 #### Example: Orthogonal Contrasts

-In this custom example, the intercept is equivalent to mean of the group means.
+In this custom example, the intercept is equivalent to the mean of the group means.
 The first parameter represents the difference between the first group and mean of the subsequent groups.
 The second parameter represents the difference between the second and third groups.

 ```r